openspending/osep/osep-04.md

 data/my-financial-data.csv
 ```

-A more complex example may have additional files:
+A more complex example, with additional files:

 ```
 datapackage.json